zhanghaoyu9931/KuafuPrimer/README.md

 ```

-The input for `envi_forEva` and `primers_forEva` is the output directory of primer design  procedure.
-This program will output the designed communities specific primer pair, the selected V-region and in-silico PCR accuracy of it:
+The input for `envi_forEva` and `primers_forEva` is the output directory of the primer design  procedure.
+This program will output the designed primer pair with minimal primer bias specific for the target communities, the selected V-region and in-silico PCR accuracy of it:

 ```
 Designed ecosystem specific primer pair for output/demo_PCR_output is ['GYCACAYTGGRACTGAGA', 'GGACTACCAGGGTATCTAA'], targeting v3v4 V-region, with 97.27% in-silico PCR amplicon accuracy.
 ```

+It is worth noting that we provide additional support for in-silico PCR amplicon to address complex issues encountered in real sequencing platforms and application scenarios (optional functions):

+* **Sequencing error simulation:** By specifying the sequencing platform using the `--sequencing_error` parameter in the `Insilico_eva_primers.py` script, users can simulate sequencing errors.
+Multiple commonly used sequencing platforms are available for selection.
+* **Off-Target testing:** The `--offTarget_fasta` parameter in the `Screen_best_PP.py` allows users to specify a FASTA file containing non-target sequences for off-target testing.
+By default, it uses the human mitochondrial genome sequence.
+* **Primer secondary structure testing:** A testing module has been integrated to detect undesirable secondary structures, such as dimers and hairpins, which may reduce amplification efficiency.

 The detailed in-silico PCR performance and meta-information of every condidate primer pair are recorded in `detail_Genus_accuracy.csv` and `pri_metainfo.csv` files within the `$demo_PCR_output'_K'$K_num` directory.
+Please see the parameters help message for detailed description.

 ## Reproduce results in the publication